-To everyone around them, Melinda and Vic Van Allen are the perfect couple - young, wealthy and attractive.
-But when their love sours, their mind games reach a twisted, dangerous climax.
-Published as part of a beautifully designed series to mark the 40th anniversary of the Virago Modern Classics.
+Melinda and Vic Van Allen seem like the perfect couple - young, wealthy and attractive.
+But when their love sours, their mind games reach a twisted climax.
+Now a major film starring Ben Affleck and Ana de Armas.

 'If I really don't like somebody, I kill him . . .
 You remember Malcolm McRae, don't you?'

 Melinda Van Allen is beautiful, headstrong and sexy.
 Unfortunately for Vic Van Allen, she is his wife.
 Their love has soured, and Melinda takes pleasure in flaunting her many affairs to her husband.
 When one of her lovers is murdered, Vic hints to her latest conquest that he was responsible.